Twonki/twonki.github.io/_posts/2020-05-22-haskell-microservice.md

 ---
 layout: post
 title:  "Building a Haskell Microservice"
-date:   2020-05-09
+date:   2020-05-22
 author: Leonhard Applis
 description: A Tutorial on how to build a minimal microservice using haskell and docker
 ---

 Hi!
 I'll spare you with the mandatory "microservices are very important"-talk and cut right to it :)

-Microservices ARE very important, and one thing I like about them is that you can choose a language you see fit for a single task.
+Microservices ARE very important and one thing I like about them is that you can choose a language you see fit for a single task.
 Most modern microservice architectures are full-java + Spring, but microservices are a nice way to utilize haskell or other functional languages where they are fit.

 It is also a nice way to show your colleagues, that it's not that scary and you are not building an unmaintainable, scary beast.

+**Note:** I know there is [Servant](https://www.servant.dev/) and many smart people use it to build great microservices (at least Servant shows up if you google Haskell+Microservices).
+This tutorial is greatly different as it's not about frameworks but a bit beginner-friendlier and it covers a little of docker and it shows how to connect a database in a docker compose.
+There is nothing wrong with putting servant on top of the what we do with our haskell-executable.
+Also I have not found anything on ODBC+MariaDB and I think that's worth sharing.

 ## Goals and Prerequisites

 I already have a [project using a microservice architecture](https://github.com/Twonki/Microtope) and I want to add another service written in Haskell.

-The Haskell microservice shall be a command-line executable, which runs every 30 minutes and performs database queries.
+The Haskell microservice shall be a command-line executable which runs every 30 minutes and performs database queries.
 For my pet project it will check that every user has a logout for every login, so not two consecutive logins, but for the tutorial here we will just query a health table.
 The database is MariaDB, and we'll use HDBC+ODBC.

-To put it into "production" we will make a docker image for our service and add it to a docker compose.
+To put it into *production* we will make a docker image for our service and add it to a docker compose.

-I am starting with a ready-made database.
+I am starting with a ready-made database (this will not be covered, but provided in the repo).
-That is a MariaDB database with tables and users (one already for our microservice), easily usable with docker.
+That is a MariaDB database with tables and users easily usable with docker.

 The steps required to install mariadb-odbc are shown in the regarding section below.

 That is all we need!

-I'll put some copy and paste code into each section, and the *final* version of this minimal microservice can be found at [this tag](www.todo.com).
+The code to copy & paste of the final outcome is [in a minimal repository](https://github.com/Twonki/HaskellMariaDB_MicroserviceExample).
+You'll find everything you see here in its final state in that repository as well as the most important instructions to build and run.

 ## Step by Step

-Every good thing needs a name, and my app is called *wesir*.
-I just liked it, and I didn't want to pseudonymize the files so I hope you like it to :)
+Every good thing needs a name, and my app is called *Checker*.

 Lets build the app step by step with some examples.
 I might miss out some files / tweaks but they are definitely in the repository.